 Often, risk management seminars can help manage risk and even reduce insurance premiums.
-Speak with your insurance and financial professionals to see if this is the case for your facility (and if interested, please contact me to discuss scheduling one for your facility).
+Speak with your insurance and financial professionals to see if a risk management seminar would reduce the insurance premiums under your policy (and if interested, please contact me to discuss scheduling one for your facility).